-Lee served as President of Western Technical College from 1989 to 2017.
+Lee is the Executive Director of LeaderEthics-Wisconsin since March 2018.
+He served as President of Western Technical College from 1989 to 2017.
 Throughout his career, he has actively promoted leadership development, continuous improvement, economic development and sustainability at the national, statewide and local levels.
 He has written articles and given numerous presentations on these topics.
 Lee was Chair of the Legislative Committee for the Wisconsin Technical College System for more than 15 years.
 He was a Democratic candidate for the U.S. Congress in 1994 and 1996.

 Richard Kyte is the Endowed Professor of the D. B. Reinhart Institute for Ethics in Leadership at Viterbo University in La Crosse, Wisconsin where he teaches a variety of ethics courses dealing with issues in business, leadership, and the environment.
 He received his undergraduate degree from Hamline University and his Ph.D. in philosophy from The Johns Hopkins University in 1994.
 Rick writes a regular column for the La Crosse Tribune titled “The Ethical Life.”
 His latest book, Ethical Business: Cultivating the Good in Organizational Culture, was published by Anselm Academic Press in 2016.
 He gives numerous presentations on ethics and leadership to organizations all over the country.
 Rick is a member of the First Presbyterian Church and the Downtown Rotary Club of La Crosse.

 The Judges Panel will be comprised of at least three individuals who are not members of LeaderEthics-Wisconsin.
 The Judges Panel members are approved by the LeaderEthics-Wisconsin board based upon their experience and reputation of balance, fairness and objectivity.
-Newsletter content must have unanimous support from the Judges Panel.
-Any newsletter content that is determined to lack balance, fairness or objectivity will be removed prior to distribution.
+The content of The Ethics Report must have unanimous support from the Judges Panel.
+Any content that is determined to lack balance, fairness or objectivity will be removed from The Ethics Report prior to distribution.

 Tom Lister served as judge on the Jackson County Circuit Court for sic years, retiring in 2014.
 During his tenure, he was instrumental in helping form the treatment courts for the county and Ho Chunk Nation. he also was instrumental in establishing the Welding Institute, where some treatment court participants are taught welding to support employment and industry demand.